09:30am-10:30am

 Dr Ben Lovell

-Honorary associate professor of medical education and consultant in acute internal medicine, University College London Hospitals NHS Foundation Trust
+consultant in acute medicine, deputy director of postgraduate medical education, University College London Hospitals NHS Foundation Trust

-Consultant in emergency medicine, University Hospitals Sussex NHS Foundation Trust
+consultant in emergency medicine, University Hospitals Sussex NHS Trust

 5:10pm